Anshu331/User-Authentication-Mool-Finanace-assignment-/README.md

 This project implements a basic user authentication system with registration, login, and profile access functionalities.
 It includes secure user authentication and authorization mechanisms using JWT, with all endpoints thoroughly tested and documented in Postman.

 ## Features
-- **User Registration**: Allows users to register with unique email and password, with password complexity validation.
+- **User Registration**: Allows users to register with unique email and password.
 - **User Login**: Validates user credentials and generates a secure token upon successful login.
 - **Protected Route**: A profile route that can only be accessed with a valid token.
 - **Error Handling**: Returns descriptive error messages and appropriate HTTP status codes for various scenarios.
-- **Data Validation**: Validates required fields, email format, and password strength; also sanitizes inputs.
+- **Data Validation**: Validates required fields, email format, and sanitizes inputs.
 - **Postman Collection**: Includes tests and documentation for each endpoint.

 ## Prerequisites